milessabin/milessabin.com/src/html/_posts/2016-05-11-scalac-hacking.md

 ```

 Here you can see that SBT has recompiled the compiler and then used that to recompile our test case in a mere 8
-seconds &mdash; this is several orders of magnitude quicker than I remember it being!
+seconds &mdash; this is several orders of magnitude faster than I remember it being!

 We don't need to pay much attention to the details of the println debug output, but we can see that it confirms the
 suspicion that this is a good area to explore for a fix.
 The line,